 Some doctors even prescribe these medications to patients to help them relax before a surgical procedure.
 Benzos help in these situations because they work to calm the central nervous system.
 These medications ease anxiety, relax the muscles, and can even cause drowsiness.

-A Benzo Addiction Rehab Center Can Help
+How Our Benzo Addiction Rehab Center Can Help

-At New Bridge, we believe in providing all of our clients custom, individualized treatment plans that meet their needs.
-For this reason, we offer both inpatient and outpatient programs, with varying options for the length of stay.
+At New Bridge, we believe in providing all our clients with custom, individualized treatment plans that meet their needs.
+For this reason, we offer both inpatient and intensive outpatient programs, with varying options for the length of stay.
 This allows us to provide our clients with exactly what they need to be successful.

-All of our programs include services like individual and group counseling, mental health treatment, and cognitive behavioral therapy.
+All of our programs include services like individual and group counseling, mental health treatment, and cognitive-behavioral therapy.
 These all help our clients to understand their addiction, allowing for reflection and healing.

 Preventing Benzo Addiction Relapse

-After our clients complete one of our addiction treatment programs, the assistance, and care that began in treatment continues.
+After our clients complete one of our addiction treatment programs, the assistance and care that began in treatment continues.
 We know that people often need additional support as they return to navigating the stresses of daily life.
 For this reason, we offer free aftercare for life to anyone who has completed one of our programs.
 This allows clients to reinforce the coping skills they learned in treatment and stay the course in recovery.

-Start Again at New Bridge Foundation®
+Start Again Through Benzo Rehab at New Bridge Foundation®